ZHeCensus/api-docs/_pages/docs/faq.md

 Read more about it here:
 [ACS Data Suppression](https://www.census.gov/programs-surveys/acs/technical-documentation/data-suppression.html)

-### Why are some

-Similary for economical data, ...
-NACIS

 ## Why is CitySDK slow?

-If CitySDK GeoJSON takes a while to load, or crashes the browser ...
+If you are using CitySDK on the client and GeoJSON takes a while to load or crashes the browser, prefetch your data and service it statically to your client instead.
+Follow the example on[saving the file locally in Node.js using fs]({{ '/examples/#example-saving-the-file-locally-in-nodejs-using-fs' | relative_url }}).

+If you are suing CitySDK on the server (Node.js) and GeoJSON include the flag max-old-space-size `node --max-old-space-size=4096`.

+Using current predicates or large geographic queries may also slow down queries.